CyberDay1/TheExpanseV2/docs/rules_for_ai.md

 ## 5. External Code & Licensing

-- You **must not** copy code directly from external projects (including Tectonic), even if their license permits it.
+- You **may** use code from MIT-licensed projects (including Tectonic) with proper attribution:
+  - Include the original project's copyright notice in the source file header.
+  - Add a comment indicating the source: `// Adapted from <project> (<url>) under MIT license`.
+  - Ensure `LICENSE` or `ATTRIBUTION.md` documents all borrowed code.
 - You **may**:
-  - Use high-level ideas and patterns (e.g., multi-noise terrain, config schemas).
+  - Use high-level ideas and patterns from any project.
+  - Modify borrowed code to fit this project's architecture and conventions.
+- When borrowing substantial code blocks:
-  - Recreate similar behavior with original code.
+  - Preserve original copyright headers.
-- If you implement functionality *inspired* by another project, document it in comments (e.g. “inspired by Tectonic-style noise composition”).
+  - Document what was changed and why.

 ---